Information products are vital especially for an Information business.

-A very common type of video is the powerpoint presentation video.
+A very common type of video is the PowerPoint presentation video.
 You won’t appear in the video you (if you don’t want to).

 Here’s an example that I’ve made:

-I’ve made another step by step guide showing you how to make powerpoint presentation videos using LibreOffice Impress or OpenOffice Impress.
+I’ve made another step by step guide showing you how to make PowerPoint presentation videos using LibreOffice Impress or OpenOffice Impress.

 Another type of video you can make is the screencast video.
 You won’t appear in the video.

 Put the links to those videos on the thank you page (or embed the videos on the page), and your customers will be able to access them.

 You’ll then upload the .mp3 files to your website or an online storage service like Amazon S3, and then give your customers links to those files so they can download them.

 Audio programs aren’t the most popular Info product format.
 A good way (but certainly not the only) to use them is as a free bonus product in your sales letters.

 Just record yourself reading the ebook with Audacity, and you’ll create an audio version of the ebook.

-Some people prefer to listen to audio books rather than reading so they can find that bonus really useful.
+Some people prefer to listen to audiobooks rather than reading so they can find that bonus really useful.

-Create a complete and well detailed document containg all the features you want in the software.
+Create a complete and well-detailed document containing all the features you want in the software.
 And also draw a diagram of how the software should look like.

 There will always be freelancers who ask for a very high price so be careful about that.

-If you’re not sure how much to pay I suggest you join software development forums, and ask them how long it can take to build a software like the one you want.
+If you’re not sure how much to pay I suggest you join software development forums and ask them how long it can take to build a software like the one you want.

 If it can be done in a few days, or it’s not complicated the job can be done for $150 or less.

-It can export your mind map to pdf file, but you can’t specify the zoom factor (a feature I wanted).
+It can export your mind map to a pdf file, but you can’t specify the zoom factor (a feature I wanted).
 You can try it free and see if you like it.